jrminter/tips/README.Rmd

 **First**, some quickies:

 1. Today I learned (TIL)

+   2020-05-25:
+   It appears that now I need to run RStudio as an administrator on Windows to install packages.
+To do so, I need to right click on the Rstudio in the taskbar item and select run as administrator.
+   This **really annoying** since my profile is an adminstrator...

    2020-05-14:
    **Do not update your iPhone OS right before a run**.
 The update